-We recommend that all our travellers read through the following information about what the tour includes, what to pack for your holiday and useful information about the activities that are included during the tour.
+We recommend that all of our travellers read through the following information.
+You will learn what the tour includes, what to pack for your holiday and useful information about the activities included on the tour.

 INFORMATION ABOUT OUR MULTI-DAY TOURS